 Employee Benefits Consultant at Drewberry

 If you are looking for a solution to protect your employees’ income if they are unwell, a Group Critical Illness policy is not usually the best option.
-Instead, our Employee Benefits Consultants would usually recommend Group Income Protection as a better alternative.
+Instead, our Employee Benefits Experts would generally advise that Group Income Protection is a better alternative.
 This is because Group Sick Pay Insurance can cover any health problem that prevents an employee from working and would pay out a regular benefit to cover the ill employees’ salary for several years.

 Getting quotes for employee benefits is not as simple as it for personal insurance products.
 It’s not possible to find quotes for group insurance policies on a comparison website or an online calculator.
 This is because there are so many details that factor into the cost of a policy.

 In order to get an accurate employee benefit quote you will need to provide: